The displacement of the press vector (2023)

 INDISTINGUISHABLE FROM MAGIC

 The notion of the printing press being from otherworldly realms is far from new.
-Cylinder seal printing can be traced back as early as 3000 BCE to Mesopotamia.
-Although paper was invented in China by the first century, woodblock printing on paper arose only in the 7th century, followed by alchemist Bi Sheng’s movable type technology in the 11th century.
+Cylinder seal printing can be traced back to Mesopotamia as early as 3000 BCE.
+Although paper was invented in China in the first century, woodblock printing on paper arose only in the 7th century, followed by alchemist Bi Sheng’s movable type technology in the 11th century.
 According to the Book of Southern Qi, a 5th-century sage Gong Xuanyi claimed that a supernatural being had gifted him a magical “jade seal block” that allowed him to form letters on paper without a brush.
 This seal has been interpreted by historians as a printing device.

 Despite advancements like the codex format, mass publication remained elusive until Gutenberg’s movable-type printing press in the late 15th century in Europe.
 As a new technology in religious times, the printing press was condemned as evil.
 Theories of the denouncement ranged from scribes fearing obsolescence (manuscripts were hand-copied) to the threat it posed to religious dogmas.
 By the 17th century, “printer’s devil” was a term for print apprentices; discarded metal type sorts to be recast were dumped into receptacles aptly named “hellboxes”, (a reference to being bound for the furnace) the fiery pit of (typographic) hell.